YPangilinan/LIRI-Bot/README.md

 <img src = "images/concertError.png">

 **DO-WHAT-IT-SAYS**<br>
-This command will read what is in the provded random.txt and perform the command that is listed within it.
+This command will read what is in the provded random.txt and perform the command that is listed within it.<br>
 *Do-what-it-says: Spotify-this-song*
 <img src = "images/dothis.png">
 *Do-what-it-says: Movie-this*